-This study provides students with practical opportunities to create digital solutions for realworld problems in a range of settings, developing an essential tool set for current and future learning, work and social endeavours.
+This study provides students with practical opportunities to create digital solutions for real-world problems in a range of settings, developing an essential tool set for current and future learning, work and social endeavours.
 They are equipped to apply new ways of thinking as well as technical and social protocols when developing intellectual and social capital.
+Computer technology is evolving at an incredible rate, and it is exciting to wonder at the impact this will have on life as we now know it.
+As Christians we are challenged to use this gift of technology in order to enhance, better and ultimately restore God's creation.